hkyinked/Networking_study/README.md

 # Networking_study
 This is fun little project I built to help myself study my networking and linux and hardware knowledge.
 Program is built using python and tkinter.
 In orer to run this application you must first have python 3 & tkinter installed.
+App is still under construction.

 <p align="center">Author: Nerdyj</p>